 And this day offers congregations a unique opportunity to welcome and show Christian hospitality to visitors, seekers, strangers, and seasonal attendees.
 It's an exciting time to be in parish ministry and, while there's much to get done, it's also the very reason most of us have dedicated our lives to serve the church.
-As my curate likes to say, "This is our Super Bowl!"
+As a former curate of mine likes to say, "This is our Super Bowl!"

 To enhance the conversation, I thought I'd add a few additional tips for parishes to help make visitors feel particularly welcome on this most holy night.
 Definitely try at least a few of these and I guarantee your church will be the talk of the town.

 1. Instead of the bride's side and the groom's side, have ushers ask whether people would prefer the "actually a parishioner side" or the "who are you we've never seen you before" side.
 This will come in handy when the preacher later brings up separating the sheep from the goats in the sermon.Well, I hope this has given you a few extra ideas to make your guests feel welcome on Christmas Eve.
 What's the worst that could happen?
 They'll just try a different church on Easter.